redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 Now that we have our OCI container from Image Builder with our OSTree Commit in Quay, we can run a pipeline to deploy it as a staging environment in OpenShift.

-From the root of the project, execute the following command to instantiate the `rfe-oci-stage-pipeline` to deploy the OCI container built in the previous pipeline (`rfe-oci-image-pipeline`) run.
+From the root of the project, execute the following command to execute the `rfe-oci-stage-pipeline` pipeline to deploy the OCI container built in the previous pipeline (`rfe-oci-image-pipeline`) run.

 ```shell
 tkn pipeline start rfe-oci-stage-pipeline \